 From funding research grants to minimizing the barriers to clinical trials, the decisions made in Washington, D.C., directly influence the rate of progress in the war against cancer.
 Issues regarding health and science are becoming increasingly complex, and competition for limited resources is steadily increasing.
 These times require that cancer researchers become more actively involved in the policymaking process and take time to educate the public about the exciting progress occurring in the fight against cancer.

-- Sign-up to receive breaking news alerts and learn about opportunities to join other scientists, patients, survivors and concerned citizens in calling on Congress to provide critical funding increases for the lifesaving cancer and biomedical research supported by NIH and NCI.
+- Sign up to receive breaking news alerts and learn about opportunities to join other scientists, patients, survivors, and concerned citizens in calling on Congress to provide critical funding increases for the lifesaving cancer and biomedical research supported by the NIH and NCI.

 - Tips to facilitate communication with your member of Congress and his or her staff